Chris Pappas (Neighbours): Relationship with Aidan Foster

 Chris meets Aidan when he is brought into the hospital following a "vicious beating".
 Aidan provides a source of kindness and support for Chris.
 He later takes his car to the local garage to be serviced and flirts with Chris, who is initially unaware of what is going on.
 Lucas Fitzgerald (Scott Major) attempts to help Chris by asking Aidan if he is gay or straight, which leads to embarrassment for them all.
-The appearance of Chris' father, George (Lliam Amor), makes the situation worse and when Aidan asks Chris out for a drink, he turns him down.
+The appearance of Chris's father, George (Lliam Amor), makes the situation worse and when Aidan asks Chris out for a drink, he turns him down.
 Mason told an Inside Soap writer "George is only just starting to accept that his son is gay, so when Aidan invites Chris for a drink, Chris turns him down out of fear of what his dad will think."
 Chris becomes intrigued by Aidan, but he also unsure what to do as he has never had a boyfriend before and it is all new to him.
 Natasha urges Chris to "face his fears" and she decides to play matchmaker at a barbecue they are all attending.
 Chris bonds with Aidan, but he thinks he missed his chance when Aidan goes on a date with someone else.
 Mason revealed that this leads to some new tension between the characters.

 Chris and Aiden (Morley pictured) formed the show's first male gay couple.

 Aidan and Chris later arrange a date, which turns into "a complete disaster".
 Chris is initially anxious and on edge, until he realises Aidan is having fun and he relaxes.
 However, Natasha then calls Chris to help with a problem and he has to leave Aidan, who assumes Chris has set the whole thing up to get out of the date.
 Aidan and Chris go out on another date, which marks the beginning of their relationship and Neighbours first ever gay couple.
 On 9 April 2012, Aidan and Chris shared their first on-screen kiss.
 The couple, who had not shown any sign of physical affection until that point, shared "a rather passionate embrace" during a house party.
 Morley told TV Week's Andrew Mercado that Chris and Aidan share the intimate moment as any other couple would do.
 Morley thought the kiss was just as awkward as any other kiss he had previously performed, but he and Mason spent a lot of time and effort into getting it right for their characters.
 Chris and Aidan's kiss marked the serial's first male gay kiss in its twenty-seven-year history.
 Bower had previously promised that it would not be "sensationalist or token" and the low-key scene earned praise from viewers on social networking sites.